Home / Uncategorized / Holidays in Philly: A Master Guide

 1300 Market St.

-To quote Julie Andrews’s narration of this 100,000-light spectacle, it the Macy’s Christmas Light Show is a “grand tradition.”
+To quote Julie Andrews’s narration of this 100,000-light spectacle, the Macy’s Christmas Light Show is a “grand tradition.”
 If you’re from Philly, you probably grew up watching it, and not a thing has changed.
 The bears, the dancing snowmen, the “magic Christmas tree,” the Wanamaker Organ finale—it’s all there, and it’s all aglow in colorful nostalgia.

 As you leave Macy’s, be sure to check out their holiday window displays on the Market Street side!